Youssou N'Dour et Le Super Étoile de Dakar (Senegal)

 Daara J (Senegal)

-This charismatic, award-winning young group have taken international audiences by storm over the last year or so with their global and socially conscious redefinition of hip-hop.
-Incorporating rumba, ragga, Spanish guitar and a myriad of African beats, their music is instantly infectious and delivered with impeccable artistry.
+This charismatic, award-winning young group have taken international audiences by storm with their global and socially conscious redefinition of hip-hop.
+Incorporating rumba, ragga, Spanish guitar, and myriad African beats, their music is instantly infectious and delivered with impeccable artistry.